000xE/vIDsafe/README.md

 - 03/12/2020: 30 minutes - Presented refined background research and back-end designs.
 - 10/12/2020: 30 minutes - Discussed ethical approval and presented some progress with the projects.
 - 17/12/2020: 1 hour 30 minutes - Demonstrated some implementations and designs of the projects.
+- 14/01/2021: 1 hour - Demonstrated some implementations of the projects

 ## 1-to-1 meetings